smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 This project is a work in progress, but feel free to use it and provide feedback!
 Contributions are welcome.

+There is a lot to re-do, and a lot of docs to write, especially for navigation and user management.
+I'm working on it.

 ## Features